utk09/utk09.github.io/src/pages/resume.md

 Software Engineer | September 2022 – May 2024

 - Delivered an MVP for an Equities spot price web-app in 4 months, covering the entire SDLC.
-- Collaborated with BAs and front-office users to gather and implement requirements.
+- Collaborated with BAs, Product Owners and front-office users to gather and implement requirements.
 - Led migration from create-react-app to Vite, boosting performance and developer experience.
 - Built an Express.js mock server for rapid prototyping.
 - Contributed to a common UI component library.